 If we are going to break it down into those two categories, we can definitely find a way to fix that.
 So the example you gave was there’s somebody whose knees collapse.
 So when they do their squat their knees are collapsing in, we want to look at why is it happening?

 There are two reasons why that typically happens.
-The first reason is they have improper muscle activation sequence.
+The first reason is they have improper muscle activation sequences.
 I created this cool phrase called Proper Muscle Activation Sequencing because it sounds really sexy and it becomes an acronym which I really like as well “PMAS.”
-But it ultimately tells us when you do a squat you have to have a proper sequence muscle activation.
+But it ultimately tells us when you do a squat you have to have a proper sequence of muscle activation.
 If it’s improper, then it doesn’t work.

 If you have somebody whose knees are wobbling, the first thing that you want to check is if their glute rotators or hip rotators in the outside of their glutes are actually working.
-The easiest way to do that is beat the flow.
-I got that from the top physical therapist in the world, he said push on the area that you tell them to push back on.
+The easiest way to do that is to beat the flow.
+I got that from the top physical therapist in the world, he said to push on the area that you tell them to push back on.

 He has this great picture by the way Rick, of this guy who has a dysfunctional squat and he puts bands around him and in every spot that he has a dysfunction.
 So he puts a band on so he knew that there’s a dysfunction that happens.
 He got this picture of the guy with 12 bands on doing a perfect squat but he did so many perfect squats in that position and he started taking off one band at a time.
-And by the time that he took all the bands out, he squats perfect.
+And by the time that he took all the bands out, he squats perfectly.
 He re-educated the way his muscles are activating.

 So you want to find out what’s going on.
 With the knees wobbling you want to test whether or not it’s the abductors or the hip rotators.
 So you test those two things and if there’s a deficiency there then you could train them with their hands push on their knees where a cable is wrapped around their knees in that specific position in order to improve their squat and to get their knees in alignment with their toes and to get their glutes to fire properly.